Passive daytime radiative cooling: Metafabrics

-PDRCs can be made of metafabrics, which can be used in clothing to shield/regulate body temperatures.
+PDRCs can be made of metafabrics, which can be used in clothing to regulate body temperatures.
 Most metafabrics are made of petroleum-based fibers.
-For instance, 2023 study reported that a that "new flexible cellulose fibrous films with wood-like hierarchical microstructures need to be developed for wearable PDRC applications."
+For instance, 2023 study reported that a that "new flexible cellulose fibrous films with wood-like hierarchical microstructures need to be developed for wearable PDRC applications".

-A 2021 study chose a composite of titanium oxide and polylactic acid (TiO_{2}-PLA) with a polytetrafluoroethylene (PTFE) lamination.
-The fabric underwent optical and thermal characterization, measuring like reflectivity and emissivity.
-Numerical simulations, including Lorenz-Mie theory and Monte Carlo simulations, were crucial in predicting the fabric's performance and guiding optimization.
+A 2021 study chose a composite of titanium oxide and polylactic acid (TiO_{2}–PLA) with a polytetrafluoroethylene (PTFE) lamination.
+The fabric underwent optical and thermal characterization, measuring reflectivity and emissivity.
+Numerical simulations, including Lorenz–Mie theory and Monte Carlo simulations, were crucial in predicting the fabric's performance and guiding optimization.
 Mechanical testing was conducted to assess the fabric's durability, strength, and practicality.

 The study reported exceptional ability to facilitate radiative cooling.
 The fabric achieved 94.5% emissivity and 92.4% reflectivity.
 This combination of high emissivity and reflectivity is central to its cooling capabilities, significantly outperforming traditional fabrics.
 Additionally, the fabric's mechanical properties, including strength, durability, waterproofness, and breathability, confirmed its suitability for clothing.